Summary: Rhetoric is the art of persuasion,

 monologicalskill.
 It essentially a question and answer process.
 (Aristotle Rhetoric 1.1.1-14) You should note that I am collapsing Aristotle’s concept of analytics into dialectic here (analytics deals with the form of argument and the various demonstrations that can be made once facts are discovered).

 - Rhetoric is the art of discovering what is persuasive, why it is persuasive, and for what it is persuading.
 It is also the use of persuasion.
 It deals with demonstration and probabilities, especially when persuading others to act.
 (Rhetoric 1.2.1)

 For a further discussion of rhetoric and dialectic, seeAristotle’s Rhetoric at Stanford

 Clearly, the two are related.
 For instance, logic, which is part of

 Further, in dealing with certain persons, even if we possessed the most accurate scientific knowledge, we should not find it easy to persuade them by the employment of such knowledge.
 For scientific discourse is concerned with instruction, but in the case of such persons instruction is impossible; our proofs and arguments must rest on generally accepted principles, as we said in the Topics, when speaking of converse with the multitude.(Rhetoric 1.1.12)

 In practice, the more vaguely positive something sounds, the more persuasive it can be to large crowds because people will fill such terms in with their own meanings.
 Rhetorical principles or premises typically just have to be emotionally engaging, easily memorized, and easily convertible with reference to their meanings.
 In American political rhetoric, some of the commonly used and emotionally engaging principles are things like:

 - The wrong side of history is bad.

-- We are a specific kind of people and that idea is not who we are.
+- Practice [A] is not who we are.